beeware/briefcase/docs/reference/configuration.rst

 ===========

 Applications may also need to declare the permissions they require.
-Permissions are specified as sub-attributes of a ``permissions`` property, defined at the level of an project, app, or platform.
+Permissions are specified as sub-attributes of a ``permission`` property, defined at the level of an project, app, or platform.
 Permission declarations are *cumulative*; if an application defines permissions at the global level, application level, *and* platform level, the final set of permissions will be the *merged* set of all permissions from all levels,